silver-dev-org/interview-ready/profile-specific-challenges/product-engineering/README.md

 ## Requirements

 Build a uniquely flavored user experience for handling user registration and KYC verification.
+Think of the audience for your experience and write the copy and build the experience around it.
+Original additions are encouarged.

 The experience must be deployed and usable from a public-facing landing where the user can initiate the signup flow.

 The flow must include getting the following information from the user:
 1. User / Email registration
 2. KYC verification information: name, full address, date of birth, and government ID

+** IMPORTANT **

 The flow must include error handling and loading states.
 Include the following use cases: